WineSecretHK/langchain_food_data_pipeline/README.md

 ## Notes

 - The pipeline uses AWS Bedrock for generating food pairing recommendations
-- Each wine gets three distinct food pairings with varying types and courses
+- Each food gets three distinct food pairings with varying types and courses
 - The script includes delays between API calls to avoid rate limiting
 - Output files are created in separate directories for better organization